Attorney in Belleville, Illinois

 Even if you are going through an uncontested divorce, it is best to work with an experienced lawyer such as myself, Judith Trentman Wilson, to protect yourself against agreeing to something that may not be in your best interests.
 From my office in Belleville, I can guide you through an uncontested divorce from the initial filing to the final settlement.

-The uncontested divorce works well for many couples who do not have children or a great deal of assets.
+The uncontested divorce works well for many couples who do not have children or many assets.
 Contested divorce litigation can take a lot of time and cost a great deal of money, and many times you may not be happy with a judge’s final ruling.
 An uncontested divorce allows you and your spouse to remain in control of the process and of the outcome.

 The uncontested divorce also works well for couples with children if the parties are committed to reaching an agreement without litigation.